ssha-org/ssha_web/content/awards/sharlin_award.md

 **Submissions for the Allan Sharlin Memorial Book Award are <u>TBA</u>.**

 Books published in 2023 are eligible for consideration.
-Submissions with a postmark of TBA will be accepted.
+Submissions with a postmark of May 24, 2024 will be accepted.
 Late entries will not be considered.
 Authors or publishers wishing to nominate a book should mail a book to each member of the award committee.
 Self-nominations are accepted.

 A $1,000 prize is awarded annually for an outstanding book in social science history to honor the memory of Allan Sharlin.
 Allan exemplified the finest traditions of social science history.
 His training and scholarship were broadly interdisciplinary and he used both quantitative and more traditional methodologies.

-**Submission Deadline:** Submissions with a **postmark of TBA** will be accepted.
+**Submission Deadline:** Submissions with a **postmark of May 24, 2024** will be accepted.
 Late entries will not be considered.

 Authors or publishers wishing to nominate a book should <u>**mail print copies to**</u> each member of the award committee. **Electronic (PDF, linked, emailed) copies will not be considered.**

 ### Award Committee

-- Diana Magnuson (Chair)
-Institute for Social Research & Data Innovation
+- Iddo Tavory, Chair
+487 3rd Street #3
+Brooklyn, NY, 11215
+iddo.tavory@nyu.edu

+- Daniel Menchik, Chair
+School of Sociology
+Social Sciences, Room 400
+1145 E. South Campus Drive
-University of Minnesota
+University of Arizona
-225 19th Avenue S, 50 Willey Hall
-Minneapolis, MN 55455
-magn0031@umn.edu
+Tucson, Arizona 85721
+mench@arizona.edu

-- Martha Wilfahrt
+- Ayse Zarakol
-210 Social Sciences Building
-Berkeley, CA 94720-1950
-martha.wilfahrt@berkeley.edu
+The Department of Politics and International Studies Alison Richard Building, 7 West Road
+University of Cambridge
+Cambridge, CB3 9DP, United Kingdom
+az319@cam.ac.uk

-- Daniel Scott Smith
+- Daniel Scott Smith,
 1428 Grove Street #1
 San Francisco, CA 94117
 danielscottsmith@stanford.edu

-- (SSHA Executive Director)

 ### Past Winners

 *Year* | &emsp; | *Author* | &emsp; | *Institution* | &emsp; | *Title*